ChiyuSONG/dynamics-of-instruction-tuning/README.md

 ```

 ## Training
-1. Get the dataset and move its content to "data/":
+1. Get the *DoIT* dataset and move its content to "data/":
 ```bash
 git clone https://huggingface.co/datasets/ChiyuSONG/dynamics-of-instruction-tuning
 ```